TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TyposcriptSyntax/Syntax/Contexts.rst

 one or the other.
 Any difference is mentioned at the relevant place.

 Each context has its own chapter in this manual.
-It also has its own reference in a separate manual (see :ref:`next-steps` at the end of this manual).
+It also has its own reference in a separate manual (see :ref:`typoscript-syntax-next-steps` at the end of this manual).

 .. note::

-   TYPO3 CMS provides a :ref:`TypoScript parser <typoscript-parser-api>` whose API can be used by any developer.
+   TYPO3 CMS provides a :ref:`TypoScript parser <typoscript-syntax-typoscript-parser-api>` whose API can be used by any developer.
 In theory this means that new contexts of TypoScript usage can be created by TYPO3 CMS extensions.